-3. Go to Sydney, Australia for New Year’s Eve.
+5. Go to Sydney, Australia for New Year’s Eve

 We’ve been to Australia before and love it there, particularly Sydney.
-It’s like New York City, Los Angeles and London all mashed up together but with a different accent and attitude.
-We only got 2 days to visit on our tour and we said that when we go back to Australia, we’d spend more time in Sydney.
+It’s like New York City, Los Angeles, and London all mashed up together but with a different accent and attitude.
+We only got 2 days to visit on our tour, and we said that when we go back to Australia, we will spend more time in Sydney.
 It was Sharon who then said that if we were going to go back to Sydney, she’d really like to go there for New Year’s Eve.
-I mean who else would want to ring in the New Year there?
+I mean, who else would want to ring in the New Year there?
 Um, apparently, like, everyone.
-I guess that’s why Sydney has their own website devoted to doing just that.
+I guess that’s why Sydney has its own website devoted to doing just that.

 So this is my quest.
 To dream the impossible dream.
 To plan the unplannable trip.
 To reach the unreachable star. (#headdesk).
 Guess I better get started…

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually about 3 or 4 times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!